Cloud7Ez/My_Projects/Financial Modeling In Excel/README.md

 ------------------------------------------------------

-Streit's Chief Investment Officer asked us to determine if a benchmark rate of 20.00% could be applied.
+Streit's Chief Investment Officer asked me to determine if a benchmark rate of 20.00% could be applied.
 I used the FV() function to calculate the future value of the investment amount based on this benchmark rate and the investment horizon.

 ```
 FV(C2,C3,,-C4,)